visitbethel/docker-enabler/README.md

 * This are often read via some standard mechanism like **JMX** or just log to files.

 ### Container-level statistics
-* At the moment, Docker do not have a formal way to extract those statistics via Docker CLI or Remote API.
+* At the moment, Docker do not have a formal way to extract those statistics via Docker CLI or Remote API, nor are the container statistics that useful at the moment from the application perspective.

 There are a number of OSS hacks out there but lack of an API means its liable to be broken with Docker runtime evolving.
 So use it at your own risks.